JuliaNLSolvers/NLsolve.jl/README.md

 There is a `fixedpoint()` wrapper around `nlsolve()` which maps an input function `F(x)` to `G(x) = F(x) - x`, and likewise for the in-place.
 This allows convenient solution of fixed-point problems, e.g. of the kind commonly encountered in computational economics.
 Some notes:

-* The default method is `:anderson` with `m = 0`, which corresponds to simple iteration.
-This is a robust algorithm for strict contractions, but may not be efficient when the Lipschitz constant is close to 1.
+* The default method is `:anderson` with `m = 5`.
+Naive "Picard"-style iteration can be achieved by setting `m=0`, but that isn't advisable for contractions whose Lipschitz constants are close to 1.
+If convergence fails, though, you may consider lowering it.
 * Autodifferentiation is supported; e.g. `fixedpoint(f!, init_x; method = :newton, autodiff = :true)`.
 * Tolerances and iteration bounds can be set exactly as in `nlsolve()`, since this function is a wrapper, e.g. `fixedpoint(f, init_x; inplace = false, iterations = 500, ...)`.
 * The default `inplace` flag is set programmatically for `fixedpoint` but not `nlsolve`, as described above.